Contact us

 Platform Engineering: The Future of DevOps or Just Another Buzzword?

 Is platform engineering the future of DevOps?
-Wrap your head around this topic with a rich reference guide that aims to determine if this is just another cool buzzword.
+Read this interesting post, which includes a generous reference to related articles on this subject and analyzes whether it is just another cool buzzword?

 Mahesh Iyer